NIO (NYSE:NIO) Upgraded to Overweight by JPMorgan Chase & Co.

 JPMorgan Chase & Co. upgraded shares of NIO (NYSE:NIO) from a neutral rating to an overweight rating in a research note published on Wednesday, Benzinga reports.

 Several other analysts have also recently commented on NIO.
-Piper Sandler restated a neutral rating and issued a $14.00 target price (up from $4.00) on shares of NIO in a research report on Wednesday, August 12th.
-CICC Research upgraded NIO from a neutral rating to an outperform rating and set a $13.50 target price on the stock in a research report on Tuesday, July 21st.
-Deutsche Bank Aktiengesellschaft initiated coverage on NIO in a research note on Tuesday, September 8th.
-They set a buy rating and a $24.00 price target for the company.
-Bank of America reaffirmed a buy rating and set a $18.00 price target on shares of NIO in a research note on Wednesday, August 12th.
-Finally, Credit Suisse Group increased their price target on NIO from $17.50 to $25.00 in a research note on Thursday, September 3rd.
+Bank of America restated a buy rating and issued a $18.00 target price on shares of NIO in a research report on Wednesday, August 12th.
+CICC Research raised NIO from a neutral rating to an outperform rating and set a $13.50 price target for the company in a research note on Tuesday, July 21st.
+Zacks Investment Research raised NIO from a hold rating to a buy rating and set a $15.00 price target for the company in a research note on Tuesday, August 18th.
+Citigroup increased their price target on NIO from $16.00 to $18.10 and gave the company a neutral rating in a research note on Wednesday, August 26th.
+Finally, Piper Sandler reaffirmed a neutral rating and set a $14.00 price target (up from $4.00) on shares of NIO in a research note on Wednesday, August 12th.
 Three equities research analysts have rated the stock with a sell rating, three have given a hold rating and seven have assigned a buy rating to the stock.
 The stock presently has an average rating of Hold and a consensus target price of $14.08.

 Several institutional investors and hedge funds have recently added to or reduced their stakes in NIO.
 Electron Capital Partners LLC bought a new stake in shares of NIO during the 2nd quarter worth $69,808,000.
 Robecosam AG bought a new stake in shares of NIO during the 3rd quarter worth $101,856,000.
 WT Asset Management Ltd bought a new stake in shares of NIO during the 2nd quarter worth $19,623,000.
 Vanguard Group Inc. boosted its stake in shares of NIO by 4.0% during the 2nd quarter.
 Vanguard Group Inc. now owns 28,585,399 shares of the company’s stock worth $220,680,000 after acquiring an additional 1,093,756 shares in the last quarter.
 Finally, Voloridge Investment Management LLC bought a new stake in shares of NIO during the 1st quarter worth $2,405,000.
 39.43% of the stock is owned by institutional investors and hedge funds.